waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/1-sprint-1-prototype.md

 ### Testing

+I showed this to my client and they said "Its really good but for some reason last time i didn't notice that there as no home button.
+It would good for users to go strait to the home screen from any page.
+As well as showing the title of the website on each page."

+### Changes / Improvements

+Replace this text with notes any improvements you made as a result of the testing.

+*FIGMA IMPROVED INITIAL PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*

+### Testing

 Replace this text with notes about what you did to test the UI flow and the outcome of the testing.

 ### Changes / Improvements